rfo909/CFT/doc/Doc.md

 /linecount
 ```

-The "arrow" followed by an identifier is the "for each" construct, with the identifier becoming
+The single "arrow" followed by an identifier is the "for each" construct, with the identifier becoming
 the "loop variable".
 The out() statement is used to generate output from the loop.